 In Night Walking, Matthew Beaumont has written a crepuscular classic, given a full review (beyond its mention in the best of 2015 round-up) here for the Independent.
 Staying with perambulatory titles, here’s a stroll through A Philosophy of Walking by Frederic Gros.

 Click here for a review of Sharifa Rhodes-Pitts’ fascinating book Harlem is Nowhere: A Journey to the Mecca of Black America.

 Click here for a review of George Monbiot’s provocative and thought-provoking book Feral that has gone on to spawn a movement.

-Easter Saturday 26 March 2016, the last ever print issue of the Independent comes out carrying my review of Tim Birkhead’s The Most Perfect Thing.
+Easter Saturday 26 March 2016, the last ever print issue of the Independent came out carrying James’ review of Tim Birkhead’s The Most Perfect Thing.
 A blend of scientific rigour and passion, Birkenhead’s book will be in many lists of the best nature writing of 2016, as one more great broadsheet institution becomes extinct.